openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 ### Goals

 - Automatically pause all machineHealthChecks during cluster upgrades
-- Automatically unpause all machineHealthChecks when cluster upgrade finished
+- Automatically unpause all machineHealthChecks when cluster upgrade finished, in case they were paused for the upgrade
 - Get a simple solution done in time for OCP 4.9, by using what we have upstream already (the pause annotation), for avoiding worst case behaviour during cluster upgrades.
 Look for better solutions for future releases